Maxim Fadeev: 2003–present: Monolit Records, Star Factory 5 and Serebro

 Fadeev established his own recording company, Monolit Records, in 2003.
 Located in Moscow, it soon became one of the most influential recording companies in Russia, as well as in the states of the former USSR.
 In 2004 Monolit Records produced and published the album of Katya Lel, Джага-Джага, which was certified Platinum in Russia.

 In 2005, Fadeev returned to TV production as a co-producer of Channel One's talent show Star Factory 5.

 He later focused on his new project, the girl group Serebro.
 The band won the third place at the Eurovision Song Contest 2007, has won numerous awards since and became one of the most popular Russian pop acts of the decade.
 The band released their debut album, Opiumroz, on 25 April 2009 for Monolit Records.

 Fadeev and Monolit Records opened an audition for a new solo female singer.

 Cartoon Savva

 In 2007, Fadeev wrote a book named Savva, and later wrote the original script for the cartoon of the same name.
 Glukoza Production is involved in producing the 3D cartoon Savva.
 Fadeev's son, Savva, is the prototype for the cartoon's main hero.

 In 2010, American screenwriter Gregory Poirier wrote the adaptation of the cartoon script for the US market, with Fadeev slated to direct the cartoon and compose the score.
 The premier of the cartoon was scheduled for 2013.
 In 2011 the voice cast was announced, including Sharon Stone, Whoopi Goldberg, Joe Pesci, Milla Jovovich, and Will Chase.
+It was released as A Warriors Tail.